dgerabagi/aiascent-dev/prompt.md

                     <MissionSectionBlock
                         title="The 'Vibecoding to Virtuosity' Pathway"
                         tldr="The V2V pathway is a structured pedagogical model, grounded in Cognitive Apprenticeship, designed to transform intuitive AI interaction ('vibecoding') into architectural mastery." content="The creation of complex systems with AI is a journey.
 It begins with intuition and culminates in architectural mastery.
-This is the &apos;Vibecoding to Virtuosity&apos; pathway, a new model for creative development that redefines technical literacy.
-It is the curriculum for the Citizen Architect." images={[
+This is the 'Vibecoding to Virtuosity' pathway, a new model for creative development that redefines technical literacy.
+It is the curriculum for the Citizen Architect.

+'Vibecoding' is the intuitive, conversational, and often imprecise starting point for interacting with generative AI.
+It is the process of translating a feeling, an aesthetic, a 'vibe,' or a high-level intention into a functional piece of software or a digital artifact using natural language as the primary interface.
+This method turns a spark of inspiration into a live experience within minutes, lowering the barrier to entry for creation to near zero.
+It requires only the ability to articulate an idea.

+But 'Virtuosity' is the destination.
+It is the methodical refinement of that initial intuition into a structured, powerful, and repeatable skillset.
+The journey from vibecoding to virtuosity involves learning how to structure prompts effectively, how to critically evaluate and debug AI-generated code, and how to architect complex systems by breaking them down into AI-manageable components.
+It is the process of transforming from a passive user of AI into an active director of AI, representing a fundamental shift in what it means to be technically literate."
+                        images={[
                             'from-intuition-to-mastery-p1-img-1.webp',
                             'from-intuition-to-mastery-p1-img-2.webp',